-This Sub-Committee monitors and acts as the risk management function and provides oversight of the Society's financial reporting process and internal controls.
+This sub-committee monitors and oversees the risk management function, financial reporting process and internal controls.
 It comprises of at least four non-executive members and meets on at least four occasions during the year.
 Executives attend by invitation only.
-The Sub-Committee is not chaired by the Society's Chairman and the position of Sub-Committee Chairman is held by a non-executive having an accountancy qualification.
-The Sub-Committee's main responsibilities are:
+The sub-committee is not chaired by the Society's Chairman and the position of sub-committee Chairman is held by a non-executive having an accountancy qualification.
+The sub-committee's main responsibilities are:

-- to review the external auditor's qualifications, independence and performance - to review the integrity of the Society's financial statements - to monitor the performance of the Society's outsourced internal audit function - to review the Society's internal accounting and financial controls - · to review the selection and formal tendering process for internal auditor and external auditor, as required - to manage the Society's risk position
+- to review the external auditor's qualifications, independence and performance - to review the integrity of the Society's financial statements - to monitor the performance of the Society's outsourced internal audit function - to review the Society's internal accounting and financial controls - to review the selection and formal tendering process for internal auditor and external auditor, as required - to manage the Society's risk position